 Dr. Tsai as the President carries with her a lot of Taiwanese people's hope for a brand-new democracy and with your highly esteemed status in LSE, you are a new hope for the Taiwanese people to keep their hope alive and help Dr. Tsai clarify the controversy by finding an access to her thesis and explain why the thesis should have been missing for so long, over 3 decades.
-It would be highly regretful should her candidacy be stained by any suspicion as such.
+It would be highly regretful should her candidacy be fouled by any suspicion as such.

-As you commit to have the "original vision of LSE" remain constant, I am eager to get access to the "original version of LSE" Ph.D. thesis by an outstanding alumna,

-Dr, Tsai Ing-wen.
+As you commit to have the "original vision of LSE" remain constant, I am eager, with your very kind and generous help, to get access to the "original version of LSE" Ph.D. thesis by an outstanding alumna, Dr, Tsai Ing-wen.